abradley2/modern-fullstack-javascript/README.md

 as the View layer and [Backbone.js](http://backbonejs.org/) for routing and data-handling.
-React does not come with a built in way to respond to url changes, or any models for api-integration, so Backbone fills this requirement.
+React does not come with a built in way to respond to url changes, or any models for API-integration, so Backbone fills this requirement.

 ### Included libraries/modules